Frisbee-Forged/Frisbee-Text-Editor/README.md

+# THIS PROJECT IS OBSOLETE
+this project was a such a cool thing to work on, I had a lot of fun in it, I enjoyed learning javascript but everything comes to end.
+I have gotten bored of frisbee and probably will start working on something else

+I have made what I think is the needed features to add in. and now I am gonna be out, no more updates, no more new stuff.

+## DESCRIPTION

 # frisbee : The Sigma Text Editor

 i made this text editor in like, 48 hours or something, as like a way to improve my javascript, html and css